Back to listing

 Ultra Low Flush Toilets - Reduce

-• In 2002, the mandate was updated to require the use of dual flush (3/6L) or single flush (4L) toilets in all new developments.
-These toilets have been widely used in Australia and Europe (but not North America) for over a decade; Sun Peaks is the first community in North America to mandate their use.
-All toilets in Sun Peaks Resort LLP owned buildings are upgraded with dual flush toilets and water free urinals.
+• In 2002, this was updated to require the use of dual flush (three and six litre) or single flush (four litre) toilets in all new developments.
+All toilets in Sun Peaks Resort LLP owned buildings were upgraded and water free urinals installed.

-• The resort’s utility company also sponsored a toilet replacement program, and distributed low flow fixtures to all water customers.
+• The resort’s utility company (now operated by the Sun Peaks Resort Municipality) sponsored a toilet replacement program and distributed low flow fixtures to all water customers.

 • Water use in refitted facilities decreased by 30% to 60% compared to previous seasons.

-Sun Peaks is one of the first communities in British Columbia to achieve universal water metering.
-All buildings in the resort are water metered and are charged for both water use and wastewater production.
-Water metering has also allowed the resort the ability to analyze consumption patterns for evidence of leakage, or excessive water use.
-A water conservation consultant is utilized to evaluate water use, and identify and implement ongoing conservation measures.
+Sun Peaks was one of the first communities in British Columbia to install universal water metering.
+All buildings in the resort are metered, with fees charged for both water use and wastewater production.
+Water metering allows the utility company to analyze consumption patterns for evidence of excessive water use or leakage.
+A water conservation consultant implements ongoing conservation measures.

 McGillivray Creek Water Usage - reduce

-The water utility company does not use any water from McGillivray Creek (this is the creek that runs through the Sun Peaks valley), so as not to reduce the amount of water available to downstream surface water users.
+The Sun Peaks water utility company does not use water from McGillivray Creek (which runs through the Sun Peaks valley).
+This maximizes the amount of water available to downstream surface water users.

 Sun Peaks Utility Corporation Ltd. Awards